 Summary of terms of reference: within the context of the exchange of information agreements in effect of the reviewed jurisdiction, having QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites (paragraph 9 (a) of the terms of reference).

-11. Liberia does not have a legal and domestic framework for the exchange of information in place and thus not implement CbC Reporting requirements for the 2016 fiscal year.
+12. Thailand does not have a legal and domestic framework for the exchange of information in place.